-Scot is Senior Counsel in Taft’s Dayton office, and co-chair of the firm’s Privacy and Data Security Practice.
+Scot is a partner in Taft’s Dayton office, and co-chair of the firm’s Privacy and Data Security Practice.
 As a former chief privacy officer and leveraging more than ten years of management and compliance experience in Fortune 500 companies, Scot brings a diverse business background to his privacy and data security practice.
 Scot has represented clients in a variety of sectors, including consumer reporting, construction, healthcare, and manufacturing.

 William C. Wagner(317) 713-3614WWagner@taftlaw.com

 Bill is a seasoned trial lawyer who concentrates his practice on complex commercial litigation, environmental law, and white collar criminal defense.
 He holds the CIPP/G, CIPP/US, CPCU designations, is a member of the Sedona Conference Working Groups on Data Security and Privacy Liability, and Electronic Document Retention and Production, and serves as a Steering Committee Member to DRI’s Government Enforcement and Corporate Compliance Committee.